-The Nutcracker, a ballet presented in two acts, tells the story of Clara, a young girl who, on Christmas Eve, receives a wooden nutcracker as a gift.
-Which turns into a prince after fighting the Mouse King and takes Clara to a fantasy kingdom.
+The Nutcracker, a ballet presented in two acts, tells the story of Clara, a young girl who, on Christmas Eve, receives a wooden nutcracker.
+Her gift turns into a prince and after fighting the Mouse King transports Clara to a fantasy kingdom.

-On Christmas Eve, Clara, her brother Fritz, her mom and her aunt get ready to receive their family and friends for the big New Year’s Eve party.
+On Christmas Eve, Clara, her brother Fritz, her mom and her aunt are getting ready to welcome their family and friends for a big party.

 Among the guests is the magician Drosselmeyer.

-She is quite a mysterious and important character in the evening because without her there would be no presents to put at the feet of the majestic Christmas tree!
+She is quite a mysterious and important character in the evening because without her there would be no presents to put under the majestic Christmas tree!

-The party is going well, the children are dancing and so are the parents.
+The guests are enjoying themselves, the children are dancing and so are the parents.

-The time to hand out the presents finally arrives, and Drosselmeyer performs magic tricks to grab the attention of the guests.
+The moment to hand out the presents finally arrives, and Drosselmeyer performs magic tricks to grab the attention of the guests.

 She then gives Clara a wooden nutcracker!
-Happy, the young girl dances with him, except that her brother Fritz is jealous and tries to steal the wonderful gift from him.
+Happy, the young girl dances with him, except that her brother Fritz is jealous and tries to steal the wonderful gift from her.

-The New Years Eve party draws to a close and the guests leave one by one.
+The Christmas Eve party draws to a close and the guests leave one by one.

 Clara is tired and goes to bed, her nutcracker in her arms.

-Suddenly she sees nasty mice and gets scared.
+Suddenly she sees scary mice and is frightened.

-The Christmas tree grows and its nutcracker comes to life: mice attack it, but it spawns soldiers who will fight them, as well as their king.
+The Christmas tree grows, and the nutcracker comes to life: the mice attack it, but soldiers appear who will fight them and their king.

 At the end of the first act, Clara, her mom and her aunt find themselves surrounded by a whirlwind of snowflakes.